Market rent properties are usually private rental sector, with affordable and social rents being from housing providers and councils.

 An Assured Shorthold Tenancy with an initial commitment of six months is normally offered.
 It is a great option for those who may not want to commit to buying a home right now, or perhaps are struggling to secure a mortgage at the moment but are planning to save to buy a home within the next five years.

-Rent to Buy offers the opportunity to rent a newly built home which is charged at approximately 20% lower than you would expect to pay for a similar home on the market rate for up to 5 years.
+Rent to Buy (England and Northern Ireland) is a government scheme offering the opportunity to rent a newly built home which is charged at approximately 20% lower than you would expect to pay for a similar home on the market rate for up to five years (this can vary per property).

 During this period, you will have the option to buy your home depending upon the property time scales.
 This scheme is also referred to as intermediate rent, rent to save and rent to own.
 You may also have the option to buy this property on shared ownership terms.